pxp888/passcodes/README.md

 ## Technologies and Frameworks used
 * VSCode - IDE used for development
 * Python
     * cryptography - for encrypting and decrypting passwords
     * psycopg2 - for connecting to the database

-* Github - for version control
+* Git CLI & Github - for version control
 * Heroku - for deployment of the app itself
 * PostgreSQL - for database storage
 * Docker - containerization of PostgreSQL database
 * AWS EC2 - for hosting the database container

 ## Deployment and Local Development
 The app itself is deployed on Heroku, using a github template from Code Institute to provide the terminal emulator.